guangxush/LearnEng/Dictation/README.md

 91. - My bad(fault).
 (I'm sorry.
 I make a mistake.)
    - (You had better/ I hope)Tell me you have good insurance(保险).
-   - Yep' I've got "Allstate".
+   - Yep, I've got "Allstate".
    - Really?

-   - The point is, you should get to know a person first.
+92. The point is, you should get to know a person first.
 Then judge them.
 You should never judge a book by its cover.
-Judge it by the amount of pages. （All that glitters is not gold~）
+Judge it by the amount of page.（All that glitters is not gold~）

-92. The point is, you should get to know a person first.
-Then judge them.
-You should never judge a book bye its cover.
-Judge it by the amount of page.

 93. I had it in spades(铲子) on both sides(被晒黑了), it came really natural(自然) to me.

-94. It(Playing the guitar excellently) takes(requires/costs/spends) a lot of work(pracrice), you have to work every day on it.
+94. It(Playing the guitar excellently) takes(requires/costs/spends) a lot of work(practice), you have to work every day on it.
 And then that's not a downside(discouraging/negative aspect).
 There isn't a downside, really.

 95. - J：Hello?